 - Bleach can cause stomach issues and corrosion around the mouth and in the gut if drunk.
 It can also cause further issues if splashed in the eye or on the skin.

-- Laundry detergent, soaps and multipurpose cleaners can cause vomiting, which may appear foamy or frothy, as well as stomach upset and dehydration.
+- Laundry detergent (tablets, pods and powder), soaps and multipurpose cleaners can cause vomiting, which may appear foamy or frothy, as well as stomach upset and dehydration.

 - Dishwasher tablets can look like treats to pets, but cause vomiting, diarrhoea and burns around the mouth and in the stomach.